alus-it/AirspaceConverter/README.md

 --------------------------------------
 In the "VisualStudio" folder there is the VisualStudio solution and project files.
 It requires to have the proper Boost libraries installed, with their location configured in the VS project.
-From [SourceForge](https://sourceforge.net/projects/boost/files/boost-binaries/) download the latest version of Boost libraries alredy compiled for VisualStudio.
+From [Boost.org](https://www.boost.org/releases/latest/) download the right version (mind the compiler version and architecture) of Boost libraries already compiled for VisualStudio.
 While libzip and zlib (also not included in this repository) can be obtained via nuget.
 When compiling with VisualStudio 2017 (vs141), and newer, in order to link with libzip it is necessary to modify `libzip.targets` located in `VisualStudio\packages\libzip.1.1.2.7\build\native` replacing all occurrencies of `PlatformToolset.ToLower().IndexOf('v140')` with `PlatformToolset.ToLower().IndexOf('v14')`
 If required _cGPSmapper_ can be found in the portable distribution archive of this project.